tjhickey724/compiler_design/code/MiniC/syntaxtree/README.md

 # Abstract Syntax Trees for MiniJava

-The abstract syntax tree for MiniJava is created using these constructors:
+The abstract syntax trees for MiniJava programs are created using the following constructors.
+From such a tree we can create a symbol table, do type checking, pretty print the program, generate the assembly language.

 ```
 new Program(MainClass, ClassDeclList)